-The Brazilian wandering spider is often considered to be the most venomous spider in the world.
+The Brazilian wandering spider (genus Phoneutria) is often considered to be the most venomous spider in the world.
 There is an antivenom available to fight the venom, however.

 Widow spiders belong to the genus Latrodectus.
 The spiders were given their common name because researchers noticed that the females of some species ate the male after mating.

 Widow spiders live in many different countries.
 Black widows are found in parts of the United States and Canada.